 Every Agile project begins with envisioning what needs to be built and how to get there from scratch.
 The same can be said for our everyday lives.
 We all have plans for the future, dreams, ambitions and goals.
 We all want to be somewhere ideal a few years from now or at least hope we'll be able to get there.

 What's more, most of us give up on many of those goals because we make up excuses or realistically tell ourselves: "That can't happen, because (insert a few facts here)".
-However, is it really impossible to envision some part of our lives and turn it into a project where we will use Scrum as a means to navigate that project?
+However, is it really impossible to envision some part of our lives and turn it into a project where we will use Scrum software as a means to navigate that project?

 It's not only possible but probable as well.
 Scrum as a framework allows us to evaluate each step towards a goal we envisioned, as well as determine what went well and what went wrong so that we can improve.
 With every sprint, you can analyze where you currently are and what it will take to move a step further.